 Looking for a comprehensive guide to all things Genset?
 Then you’ve come to the right place.
 The below summary outlines what Gensets are, how they work, how to use them and how to get the most out of these versatile power generators.

 The user system is normally supplied by the distribution network.
-However, to limit any problems or material and financial damage caused by a black-out (data processing centres, hospitals, industrial facilities, etc. operating 24/7), Gensets which activate automatically after a power cut are used.
+However, Gensets which activate automatically after a power cut are used to limit any problems or material and financial damage caused by a black-out (e.g. data processing centres, hospitals, industrial facilities, etc. operating 24/7).

-Parallel mode between GENSETS in ISLAND MODE OPERATION In this example, Gensets are the only source of energy but several Gensets are used in parallel.
+In parallel mode between Gensets in island mode operation, Gensets are the only source of energy, but several units are used in parallel.
 This solution is usually used due to:

 - the load to be supplied requires more power than can be achieved by a single unit

-- a significant difference between average and peak loads, which requires the use of two or more smaller Gensets in parallel to handle the absorption of peaks (they can normally operate alternately).
+- a significant difference between average and peak loads, which requires the use of two or more smaller Gensets in parallel to absorb peaks (they can normally operate alternately).

 In these circumstances, it is also possible to use several Gensets in parallel mode and as an emergency backup (without operating in parallel with the network).